tailtq/tailtq.github.io/_posts/2023-03-19-asynchronous-programming.md

 print(f"Content of site 3: {res.content}")
 ```

 By using synchronous programming, the third request only executes after the second request is done, and the second request only executes after the first request is done.
-Assuming each request takes 3s to complete, the process run in 9s.
+Assuming each request takes 3 seconds to complete, the process runs in 9 seconds.

-This whole process causes slowness because it depends on the third parties; if the third party is slower, the process will wait a longer time.
-To minimize the waiting time, it’s ideal if 3 requests could execute simultaneously and return the response at once because the requests don’t rely on each other.
-Here’s why asynchronous programming comes in handy.
+This whole process causes slowness because it depends on the third parties; if the third party is slower, the process will wait longer.
+It's ideal if 3 requests could execute simultaneously and return the response at once because the requests don't rely on each other.
+Here's where asynchronous programming comes in handy.

 ![Untitled](/assets/img/2023-03-19/sync-async-requests.png)

 Instead of waiting to return the response directly, asynchronous I/O delays the execution and returns a **Future** (Python)/**Promise** (JavaScript) as an execution proof without blocking the thread and continuing to invoke other requests.
 To be clear, asynchrony still goes through the instructions from top to bottom, it just delays the execution and returns another form of the result directly.

 In the example, after sending all requests, these Futures will be constantly checked until the responses are available.
 As you can imagine, 3 crawling requests run simultaneously without waiting for one after another.
-So the whole only takes around 3s to complete, it’s 3 times faster.
+So the whole process only takes around 3 seconds to complete, which is 3 times faster.

-But does this sounds familiar with threading?
+But does this sound familiar with threading?
 Don’t worry, we will go through how it runs and compare them in the next section.

 ## Asynchronous Programming in Python

-Python began supporting asynchronous programming a long long time ago with `gevent`, in version 3.4 which first introduced the Asyncio package - the core for asynchronous programming - and version 3.5 introduced `async/await` keywords.
+Python began supporting asynchronous programming a long time ago with `gevent`, in version 3.4 which first introduced the Asyncio package - the core for asynchronous programming - and version 3.5 introduced `async/await` keywords.

 *Note: Async I/O is different from the Asyncio package.
 The package supports running Async I/O in Python.*

-Async I/O is a single-threaded and single-process design, it uses cooperative multitasking to handle a large number of I/O operations like database queries and third-party requests.
+Async I/O is a single-threaded and single-process design.
+It uses cooperative multitasking to handle a large number of I/O operations like database queries and third-party requests.
 This design boosts the performance of handling I/O operations significantly, which is very relevant in this era where many computational-intensive tasks are handled by service providers effectively.

 ### Coroutine/Future/Task

 Async I/O begins with defining `async` functions.
-Each function defined with the `async` keyword is called a **coroutine;** when the coroutine executes, it returns a **future** representing the eventual result of an asynchronous operation.
+Each function defined with the `async` keyword is called a **coroutine**; when the coroutine executes, it returns a **future** representing the eventual result of an asynchronous operation.

-> C*oroutines are a more generalized form of subroutines.
+> Coroutines are a more generalized form of subroutines.
 Subroutines are entered at one point and exited at another point.
-Coroutines can be entered, exited, and resumed at many different points —* **(Python Glossary)**
+Coroutines can be entered, exited, and resumed at many different points. — (Python Glossary)
 >

 This whole process is running in the Event Loop, which we will address later, where coroutines are executed using **tasks.** A Task, to be specific, is a sub-class of Future that runs a Python coroutine.

 **Asynchronous I/O Flow:** When executing a long-running coroutine, Python first creates a task and runs the coroutine within the task in the context of the Event Loop.
 In the document of Python, it says: “If a coroutine awaits on a Future, the Task suspends the execution of the coroutine and waits for the completion of the Future.
-When the Future is *done*, the execution of the wrapped coroutine resumes (**callback**)” (”AsyncIO Task”, n.d.).
+When the Future is *done*, the execution of the wrapped coroutine resumes (**callback**)” (“AsyncIO Task”, n.d.).

 ### Event Loop

-As I mentioned above, an Event Loop is where all of the work happens, it can also be called the core of asynchronous operations in every asynchronous platform.
+As I mentioned above, an Event Loop is where all of the work happens.
+It can also be called the core of asynchronous operations in every asynchronous platform.

 ![event_loop2.webp](/assets/img/2023-03-19/event-loop2.jpg)

 When a Task is registered (executed), it will be put into a **Task Queue**, the loop will traverse through each item and execute them one at a time.
-And while the Task awaits the completion of a Future (using `await` keyword), the loop runs other Tasks, callbacks, or performs I/O operations (”Coroutine and Tasks”).
+While the Task awaits the completion of a Future (using `await` keyword), the loop runs other Tasks, callbacks, or performs I/O operations (“Coroutine and Tasks”).

 *Note: The Event Loop runs on the main thread and executes Tasks sequentially.*